Shape Optimization for the Mitigation of Coastal Erosion via Shallow Water Equations: Numerical Results

-The source term $DJ[\Vv]$ in (\ref{Eq:29LinearElasticity}) consists of a volume and surface part, i.e. $DJ[\Vv]=DJ_\Om[\Vv] + DJ_{\Ge}[\Vv]$.
-Here the volumetric share comes from our SWE shape derivative and the penalty on the volume, where we only assemble for test vector fields whose support intersects with the interface $\Ge$ and is set to zero for all other basis vector fields.
-The surface part comes from the parameter regularization (\ref{Eq:1Peri}) and the thickness constraint (\ref{Eq:1Thick}).
 In order to guarantee the attainment of useful shapes, which minimize the objective, a backtracking line search is used, which limits the step size in case the shape space is left \cite{Welker2017}, i.e. having intersecting line segments or in the case of a non-decreasing objective evaluation.
 As described in the algorithm before, the iteration is finally stopped if the norm of the shape derivative has become sufficiently small.